fossabot/Community-Guidelines/GOVERNANCE.md

 This is a meritocratic, consensus-based community project.
 Anyone with an interest in the project can join the community, contribute to the project design and participate in the decision making process.
 This document describes how that participation takes place and how to set about earning merit within the project community.

+An important distinction is that all participants in OpenAIM are participating as individuals.
+A stregth of OpenAIM is open participation and that affiliation to an employer or other organizations do not cloud the personal contributions.
+Unless specifically stated otherwise, anything posted on GitHub or the OpenAIM Discussion Portal is done as the individual speaking on their own behalf.
+OpenAIM participants carry many different roles and responsibilities, including as Users, Contributors, Committers, and as on the Project Management Committee.
+What matters here is the opinion and experience of the individual and their participation with the community.

 ## <a name="code-of-conduct"></a>Code of conduct

 This community project aims to be an open and welcoming environment experience for everyone.
-All community members must follow this [code of conduct](https://github.com/opendatakit/governance/blob/master/CODE-OF-CONDUCT.md).
+All community members must follow the [code of conduct](CODE-OF-CONDUCT.md).

 ## <a name="roles-and-responsibilities"></a>Roles and responsibilities